sweisss/sweisss.github.io/index.md

 Read more about the project [here](./projects/smarthubfordumblights.md)

-### Percentage Clock
-A simple clock that tells the current time as a percantage of two different time ranges.
-The first time range is midnight - midnight.
-The second time range is a "Work Day" and can be selected by the user.
-This is a desktop GUI application written in python using tkinter.

-View the project on [GitHub](https://github.com/sweisss/percent-clock-gui)

 ### Volcano Season 3
 The third iteration of an Android app written in Kotlin that holds a list of quick-links to mountain forecasts and an equipment checklist.
 This third iteration builds on the primitive first and second versions by applying the knowledge and experience gained from the RxWatch project above.